Claudia and Peggy are doing something.

 Like so many of us, Claudia Amboss and Peggy Theiss have been deeply impacted by cancer.
 Peggy lost her beloved husband, Cliff, in 2009, and Claudia has seen multiple loved ones undergo treatment, recently losing her dear friend Frederico “Dico” Kowarick.
 Both Peggy and Claudia also knew and loved young Elizabeth Minter, who lost her life to a rare and incurable pediatric brain tumor called gliomatosis cerebri.

-Six years ago, Claudia and Peggy decided to do something about it, and they haven’t stopped since.
+Seven years ago, Claudia and Peggy decided to do something about it, and they haven’t stopped since.
 Working together, they have planned and executed a flawless Bridge and Tennis fundraiser at the Bronxville Field Club every year, known as the BFC Round Robin for Cancer Research.
-This year’s event took place on September 28, 2018 and paid tribute to Elizabeth Minter by designating Elizabeth’s Hope as the beneficiary for the second year in a row.
+In recent years, the annual event has paid tribute to Elizabeth Minter by designating Elizabeth’s Hope as the beneficiary for the third year in a row.

 Elizabeth’s Hope was founded in 2011 by Elizabeth and her parents, Mike and Emmie Minter, in order to exclusively fund the research underway at the Weill Cornell Medicine (WCM), and it provided the cornerstone for the launch of the Children’s Brain Tumor Project.
 Their fundraising initiatives enabled the Children’s Brain Tumor Project at WCM to open its own lab designated to pediatric brain tumor research, which continues to grow in size year-over-year.